Cracking Light Bulb Jargon: What Electricians Actually Mean

 FAQ Section:

-Can I utilize light bulbs with LEDs in an installation that needs incandescent bulbs?
+Can I use LED bulbs in a fixture that needs incandescent bulbs?

-LED bulbs are the most energy efficient and longest-lasting kind of bulb.
+LED bulbs are the most energy efficient and longest-lasting type of bulb.

 How often should I replace my light bulbs?